sghpjuikit/player/README.md

 ##### widget modules

-This is a collection of source codes for widgets for this application, found in `app/widgets`.
+This is a collection of source codes for widgets for this application, found in [app/widgets](/app/widgets).
-All of the sources, are under [The Unlicense](http://unlicense.org).
+Unless necessary, widget's sources are under [The Unlicense](http://unlicense.org).

 ##### util module (sp.it.util)